Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/configuring-universalrp-for-use.md

 2. In the __Scriptable Render Pipeline Settings__ field, add the URP Asset you created earlier.

 **Note:** When you add the UP Asset, the available settings in URP immediately changes.
 This is because you've effectively instructed Unity to use the URP specific settings instead of those for the built-in render pipeline.

+## SRPs and quality settings
+The pipeline asset contains settings that will often need to be configures based on device performance.
+This is achieved by having unique pipeline assets for each quality level.
+A Unity project will always look to the quality settings first for a pipeline asset.
+If no pipeline is assigned to the current quality level, Unity falls back to the pipeline asset assigned in project settings (built-in render pipeline if nothing is assigned).